 It is now widely accepted that health is much more than the presence or absence of disease—it reflects genetic, lifestyle and environmental factors; cultural influences; socioeconomic conditions; and the availability and quality of health care programs and services.

 Since 2014, Australia’s health has included a collection of analytical feature articles that examine current health issues.
-These articles cover a broad range of topics—recent examples include illicit drug use; safety and quality in our hospitals; social determinants of health; health comorbidities; and highlights from the Australian burden of disease study.
+These articles cover a broad range of topics—recent examples include recent examples include the contribution of risk factors to disease burden; how the health of the population is linked to the natural environment; and the factors contributing to the increasing prevalence of overweight and obesity in our community.
 The articles are underpinned by short statistical ‘snapshots’ that provide key facts and figures in an easily accessible format.

-Australia’s health also reports on the performance of our health system against agreed national indicators — a feature that has been an integral part of the report since 2008.
+We are pleased to be able to provide a range of online visual presentations that supplement selected material throughout the report.
+This includes, for the first time, dedicated online reporting on the performance of our health system against agreed national indicators—a feature that has been an integral part of the report since 2008.

 Australia’s health is a sister publication to the Australia’s welfare biennial report; both reports are accompanied by companion ‘in brief’ booklets.